skeeto/skeeto.github.com/_posts/2013-03-25-A-Seedable-JavaScript-PRNG.markdown

 bits are twiddled in only one place.
 Moreso, it means that Math.random() can be used as the core random number generator.
-My RC4 implementation is about 10x slower than V8's Math.random(), so if all you care about aee the probability distributions, not the seeding, then you could benefit from better performance.
+My RC4 implementation is about 10x slower than V8's Math.random(), so if all you care about is the probability distributions, not the seeding, then you could benefit from better performance.
 Just provide Math.random as the "seed".

 Here's an example of it in action.
 I'm seeding it with an arbitrary object and generating six normally-distributed values.
 The output